-Regarding the research agenda, CEPA puts its main focus on policy-relevant economic research in a broad range of topics.
-This includes inter alia topics related to labour markets, inequality, human behaviour, economic growth and sustainability.
-One key goal is not only to discuss instruments of economic policy to address these issues but also to give guidance for effective policy design based on rigorous theory and sound empirical evidence.
+CEPA puts its main focus on policy-relevant economic research in a broad range of topics.
+This includes labour markets, inequality, human behaviour, economic growth and sustainability.
+We aim at not only evaluating economic policy already in place but also to give guidance for effective policy design based on rigorous theory and sound empirical evidence.
+To facilitate scientific exchange we run our weekly Potsdam Research Seminar in Economics (PRSE), where faculty members and external guests present and discuss new research projects.